streamplace/oatproxy/README.md

 For this to work, you're going to have to tell some lies.
 Specifically, you're going to need to tell `@atproto/oauth-client-browser` that, no matter who the user is, their PDS URL is OATProxy's URL.
+This can be accomplished by overriding the `fetch` handler passed to the client:

 ```typescript
 import { BrowserOAuthClient, OAuthClient } from "@atproto/oauth-client-browser";